quixio/quix-streams/docs/connectors/sinks/google-cloud-bigquery-sink.md

 For example, if the message keys are `bytes`, the Sink will add a new column `__key` of type `BYTES`.
 2. Add new nullable columns to the table based on the keys from the records dictionaries.
 The column types are also inferred from Python types of the values automatically.

+Note that the Sink will not modify any existing columns.

 Here is how the Python types are mapped to the BigQuery column types: